tuanpmt/esp_mqtt/README.md

 - set ap_open [0|1]: selects, whether the soft-AP uses WPA2 security (ap_open=0,  automatic, if an ap_password is set) or open (ap_open=1)
 - set speed [80|160]: sets the CPU clock frequency (default 80 Mhz)
 - set config_port _portno_: sets the port number of the console login (default is 7777, 0 disables remote console config)
+- set config_access _mode_: controls the networks that allow config access (0: no access, 1: only internal, 2: only external, 3: both (default))
 - script [_portno_|delete]: opens port for upload of scripts or deletes the current script

 While the user interface looks similar to my esp_wifi_repeater at https://github.com/martin-ger/esp_wifi_repeater this does NO NAT routing.
 AP and STA network are stricly separated and there is no routing in between.
 The only possible connection via both networks is the uMQTT broker that listens on both interfaces.